glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 -   Any sound effects that should be used when moving ("foley")
 -   Professions, which control enforcers and trespassing areas for the player
 -   Voice variations for NPCs
--   Outfit AI Category, which mainly dictates how NPCs adress the player
+-   Outfit AI Category, which mainly dictates how NPCs address the player
 -   Which character set to use
 -   Name and description, which is for the disguise bags in the level